blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 A full-frame zone in `required_zones` is not recommended, especially if you've calibrated your camera and there are `movement_weights` defined in the configuration file.
 Frigate will continue to autotrack an object that has entered one of the `required_zones`, even if it moves outside of that zone.

-Some users have found it helpful to adjust the zone `inertia` value or the camera's `max_disappeared` parameter as well.
+Some users have found it helpful to adjust the zone `inertia` value.
 See the [configuration reference](index.md).

 ## Zooming